malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * state model - appears as a single continuous stream that is smoothly updated from cycle to cycle
 * working memory - appears as a data store with multiple entries, only one of which can be accessed at a time.

 However, the real delineation between the state model and working memory is not clear, or if there even is a delineation at all.
-At one extreme, they may be independent components that pass through two independent channels that belong to the two overlaid loops: the main computational processing loop and the control loop.
-At the other extreme, there may be only one such channel and the state model and working memory are one in the same thing.
+At one extreme, they may be independent components that pass through two independent channels that belong to two overlaid loops: the main computational processing loop and the control loop.
+At the other extreme, there may be only one such channel, in which case the state model and working memory are one in the same thing.

 tbd. diagram

-An important consideration here is the above question of the lossiness of the processing step.
-For example, if the processing step is lossy, then it is entirely possible that there is only a working memory, that the processing step only ever passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of an independent state model is a result of the fact that only one working memory entry is selected at a time.
+An important consideration here is the previous question about the "lossiness" of the processing step.
+For example, if the processing step is highly lossy, then it is entirely possible that there is only a working memory, that the processing step only ever passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of an independent state model is a result of the fact that only one working memory entry is selected at a time.

 Lastly, what exactly is the output from the processing?
-Is that output the state model or does something else post-process it in order to produce the state model, for example, as a 'summary' of the raw output.
+Is that output the state model or does something else post-process it in order to produce the state model, for example, as some sort of summary of the raw output.
 How does that output feed into action control?

 ## Biological basis for phenomenal experience
-I set out to explain the existence of phenomenal experience.
-While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the field of neuroscience; in the area of phenomenal experience, I remain frustrated.
+I set out to explain the existence of _phenomenal experience_.
+While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the fields of cognitive science and neuroscience; in the area of phenomenal experience, I remain frustrated.

 In that domain, I think the greatest benefit of my theory is that it narrows the scope of the remaining question.
 I have not been able to explain what phenomenal experience is or why it occurs, but I have shown how the contents of phenomenal experience can be defined entirely in terms of a mechanistic basis.
 And more than that, I have offered a concrete theory behind those mechanisms.